FAQs for Spring 2021 Semester

 The university will foster student engagement with a combination of virtual programming and "al fresco" events, including meet and greets; performances, speakers, documentaries, and movies; and playing games; as well as virtual resident assistant check-ins and group meetings.

 We have a detailed plan.
-Highlights include requiring everyone to wear masks and practice social distancing.
+Highlights includea robust testing program, requiring everyone to wear masks, and to practice social distancing.
 We are also enhancing cleaning and disinfecting of campus spaces and making hand sanitizers available across campus.
-We are limiting campus visitors and using a comprehensive education and signage campaign so everyone understands expectations and is ready to comply.
+We are using a comprehensive education and signage campaign so everyone understands expectations and is ready to comply.

 The PA required plan is available on our main Coronavirus Information page.

-The University expects everyone on campus to properly wear a mask, adhere to social distancing, promote proper hygiene and hand washing, complete the symptom tracking app every time you are coming to campus, and follow all other directives.
+The University expects everyone who will be on campus more than one time per week to participate in our testing program.
+In addition, everyone on campus must properly wear a mask, adhere to social distancing, promote proper hygiene and hand washing, and follow all other directives.
 Everyone should wash their hands immediately after being in a public place, touching frequently used items or surfaces, or after blowing your nose, coughing, or sneezing.
 Additionally, employees are asked to wash their hands hourly with soap and water for at least 20 seconds.
-Everyone should wash their hands immediately after being in a public place, touching frequently used items or surfaces, or after blowing your nose, coughing, or sneezing.

 Yes.
-Masks covering the nose and mouth will be required in all indoor spaces and in outdoor spaces when unable to consistently stay six feet away from those who are not members of your household.
+Masks covering the nose and mouth will be required in all indoor and outdoor spaces at all times.
 Appropriate use of face masks is critical in minimizing risk to others even if you do not feel sick.
 Failing to comply with this or any other safety requirement will result in disciplinary action, up to and including suspension.
 See our Face Covering Policy.

 Students should bring their own masks as they return to campus.
 Any student who does not have their own mask, or has forgotten one, will be provided one.